Creative Drywall Textures: How to Cure Porous Ceilings and Walls

 A Video Example of a 3D Comb Texture

-Walls Ceilings Preparation Prior to Drywall Finishes Plastering
+Ceiling and Wall Preparation Prior to Creative Drywall Finishes

 I have shipped out your set of texturing combs.
 For peace of mind the package is tracked by Royal Mail.
-'Nifty Tricks 'n' Tips Of a Professional Texture Practitioner' concerning creative drywall texture patterns, comb art and effects, as requested by yourself, will arrive when I send my next e-mail to you, and will contain a link for you to download the e-book.
+'Nifty Tricks 'n' Tips Of a Professional Texture Practitioner' concerning creative drywall texture patterns, comb art and effects as requested by yourself will arrive when I send my next e-mail to you of which will contain a link for you to download the e-book.